Royal Canin: History

+Early history

 The company was established by the French veterinary surgeon Jean Cathary in 1968.
-He had a veterinary practice in a village in the Gard region of France and was concerned many people's pets were being presented with a variety of health problems, especially skin and coat conditions.
-Convinced the cause was dietary, Cathary devised a cereal–based recipe, which he prepared in an oven in his garage.
+He had a veterinary practice in a village in the Gard region of France and was concerned many people's dogs were being presented with a variety of health problems, especially skin and coat conditions.
+Convinced the cause was dietary, Cathary devised a cereal–based recipe, which he prepared in his garage oven.

-The diet successfully alleviated the problems pets were presented with, so in 1968, Cathary registered the food with the trademark “Royal Canin”.
+The diet successfully alleviated the health issues affecting dogs, so in 1968, Cathary registered the food with the trademark "Royal Canin".
 He closed his veterinary practice to concentrate on manufacturing and distributing the feed.
 An extruder was imported from the U.S. and Royal Canin became the first manufacturer of dry pet food in France and the first European company to use an extruder.
-The target market was primarily breeders and German Shepherd associations; television advertising was used to promote the product, something which was not being undertaken by competitors.
+The target market was primarily breeders and German Shepherd associations; television advertising was used to promote the product.

 Production steadily increased and in 1970, the company was incorporated as "Royal Canin S. A."; a larger factory was opened in Aimargues and began distribution throughout Europe.
-Forty staff were employed in the annual production of five–thousand five hundred tons of feed.
+Forty staff were employed in the annual production of five thousand five hundred tons of feed.
 A subsidiary, Royal Canin Iberica, was established in Spain.
-In March 1972, Cathary sold the company to the Guyomarc'h Group, a much larger, family-run animal feed business founded by Jean Guyomarc’h in 1954, which specialised in livestock feed.
+In March 1972, Dr Cathary sold the company to the Guyomarc'h Group, a much larger, family-run animal feed business founded by Jean Guyomarc’h in 1954, which specialized in livestock feed.

+The new ownership allowed the company to continue expanding, especially in the area of research and development.
+A second factory was inaugurated in 1975 in Cambrai, France.